What is a go-to-market data strategy?

 Customer success interactions: Support tickets, renewal conversations

 The gap: first-party data only captures who you already know.
-It doesn't tell you who else to target or whether accounts are actively researching solutions.
+It does not tell you who else to target or whether accounts are actively researching solutions.

 Third-party B2B data fills gaps and adds context to first-party records.
+Business data providers like ZoomInfo supply the contact intelligence, firmographic depth, and intent signals that first-party data alone cannot provide.
 The categories that matter for GTM:

 Contact intelligence: Verified business emails, direct dial phone numbers, job titles, reporting structures